oalqurashi/Cuboid-Creep-JavaOpenGL-2020/README.md

 __Missing Items:__

-Due to the shortness of the semester, and the coronavirus pandemic our time to develop this game was cut short, so this is the list of things that we would have liked to include in our game:
+Due to the shortness of that semester, and the coronavirus pandemic our time to develop this game was cut short, so this is the list of things that we would have liked to include in our game:
 • The 6 stages were reduced to 3 stages.